Submitty/submitty.github.io/_docs/student/queue.md

 By default the history only shows the most recent activity but the enitre backlog is available to view.
 The history keeps track of when the student was helped, how long they waited and which instructor helped them.

+Instructors and graders, please also read [Managing the Office Hours Queue](../grader/queue)